-This month, the labor costs index rose from 80.8 back up to 82.5, while overall costs rose from 72.1 to 77.4.
+This month, the labor costs index rose from 82.5 to 83.6, while overall costs dipped from 77.4 to 76.2.
 The fact that labor costs have remained at a high level over the long term indicates that high cost levels in China are a structural issue rather than cyclical.
 While the upward trend in overall costs is slowing, rapidly rising labor costs indicate that other factors of production other than labor costs are expected to slow.
 We believe there may be two reasons, first, a drop in commodity prices, and second, excess capacity leading to sluggish prices for manufactured goods.

-On the prices side, the consumer prices index bounced back this month from 43.6 to 50.0.
-Producer prices also sprung back from 31.5 in January to 38.2, although these figures are all still on the negative side of the confidence threshold.
+On the prices side, the consumer prices index remained the same this month at 50.0.
+Producer prices however fell from 38.2 to 35.5.

-From our data, the "high costs, low prices" combination means that companies cannot increase prices to consumers or downstream producers to steer their way out of cost pressures, meaning that despite acceptable sales, the profit index is performing poorly: despite two months of rebound in the profit index, the index is at a low level compared with 2013 and the first half of 2014.
-This echoes an earlier point about one of the biggest structural problems facing the Chinese economy - manufacturing overcapacity.
+From our data, the "high costs, low prices" combination means that companies cannot increase prices to consumers or downstream producers to steer their way out of cost pressures.
+We believe this reflects one of the biggest structural problems facing the Chinese economy - manufacturing overcapacity.
 This does not indicate that Chinese people are now so well off that they do not need as many goods or services.
-On the contrary, for a middle income country, China's domestic demand is healthy, but there are countless sectors in dire need of investment, including healthcare, education and pensions.
-Overcapacity is a result of misallocation of resources, placing resources in low return sectors such as the steel industry.
+On the contrary, for a middle income country, China's domestic demand is astonishing, but there are countless sectors in dire need of investment, including healthcare, education and pensions.
+Overcapacity is a result of misallocation of resources, placing resources in low-return sectors such as the steel industry.

 Overcapacity means we need to carry out economic structural reforms, allowing the market to guide an outflow of resources that has become stagnated, and configure a way to put valuable resources to better use.
-In the short term, such reform may trigger a greater slowdown with rising unemployment likely to damage vested interests, and this causes the resistance to such a plan.
+In the short term, such reform may trigger a greater slowdown with rising unemployment likely to damage vested interests, and this causes resistance to such a plan.
 However, for the long-term health of the Chinese economy, this is an unavoidable step.

-The CPC Central Committee has a clear perspective on this, and has promoted its views publicly.
+The CPC Central Committee has a clear perspective on this and has promoted its views publicly.
 In the Central Economic Work Conference held at the end of last year, the Central Committee made clear the importance of tough structural reforms in economic and social development in 2016.
 Five key areas were highlighted, namely: production overcapacity, inventory levels, leverage, efforts to reduce costs and making up for systemic shortcomings.
 Mentioned first in this list of government tasks, it seems that the central authorities are well aware of the issue of production overcapacity.